hitoshi-watase/sercrod/docs/reference/directives/template.md

 If name resolution fails:

 - The template is not registered.
-- When warnings are enabled, Nablla logs a message like `*template: empty or invalid name: ...`.
+- When warnings are enabled, Sercrod logs a message like `*template: empty or invalid name: ...`.

 Examples: